 In the Object listing area, click "New" in the top right, and you'll see a popup like below:

 The list of available object types is created from the enabled Open Graph plugins on your site.
-If you cannot find an expected object type despite having a supported third party extension on your site, please ensure that 1) JFBConnect has properly installed the Open Graph plugin on your site and 2) that the plugin is enabled.
+If you cannot find an expected object type despite having a supported third party extension on your site and/or the popup is empty, please ensure that 1) JFBConnect has properly installed the Open Graph plugin on your site and 2) that the plugin is enabled.
 If the third party extension was installed after JFBConnect or JFBConnect failed to detect the extension properly, our corresponding Open Graph plugin may be missing.
 You can either simply reinstall JFBConnect or manually install the Open Graph plugin.
 To manually install, there is a /packages/plugins/opengraph directory in the JFBConnect installation zip file.
 The supported Open Graph plugins can be found and manually installed from here.